chuayhhh/SC1015-Mini-Project/README.md

    - For categorical features (e.g., `Loan Status`), used mode imputation or dropped rows with excessive missing data.

 4. **Encoding Categorical Variables:**
    - Converted categorical features into numerical format using one-hot encoding or label encoding.
-For example:
-     - `Loan Status`: Converted "Approved", "Rejected", "Default" into numerical labels.

 5. **Feature Engineering:**
    - Derived new features such as: